emilyl1121/MoodClock/JOURNAL.md

 I know that there may be a lot of mistakes and that it might be completely wrong, but I am trying my best to consult the internet and GPT.

 <br>total time spent: 2 hrs

+---
+## 2025-6-25: BOM
+I started on the BOM list and some organizers to help me figure out how to do the schematic better since I feel like im lacking something.